AmitKumarDas/Decisions/blogs/installer_the_way_I_think.md

 - Make use of go templates to implement install & un-install

 #### Third Time Conclusions
-- Install should solve problems faced by facing teams i.e. internal & external
+- Install should solve problems faced by different teams i.e. internal & external
   - Install can solve above by exposing helm like templating
 - Install should be able to accept values from helm
 - Install should be able to accept overlay yamls from kustomize